Last Updated: January 6, 2025

 These questions cover a range of cognitive levels, from understanding and application to analysis and synthesis, ensuring a comprehensive assessment of the learning objectives.

-Before taking the following exam, click the Download icon above to open the Learning Objectives for Define Constraints.xlsx and complete this evaluation of the learning objectives.
+Before taking the following exam, click the Download icon above to open the Learning Objectives for Determine Schedule Logic.xlsx and complete this evaluation of the learning objectives.

 Working with a Microsoft Project (MSP) Coach